 The following year, 1973, Jim cast Richard in a Sam Shepard play at the Royal Court Theatre’s Theatre Upstairs.
 It was here that he met Richard Hartley, his music partner of 40 years.

 The Rocky Horror Show opened in June of the same year and, slowly but surely, became the biggest cult musical of all time.

 Other highlights of Richard’s career are, of course, The Crystal Maze, a game show that warmed the autumn nights for Channel 4; the Child Catcher in the first stage production of Chitty Chitty Bang Bang; performing for the Queen in the gardens of Buckingham Palace upon Her Majesty’s 80th birthday, and playing Fagin in a New Zealand production of Oliver!.

-In a career that has spanned nearly 50 years, Richard has acted with some of the biggest and best known names in the industry and, lately, he has won over a new and younger crowd of fans as the voice of Lawrence Fletcher, the father of Phineas and Ferb, in the Disney cartoon series of the same name.
-Although now in his early seventies, Richard still refuses to make eye contact with the grim reaper.
+In a career that has spanned 50 years, Richard has acted with some of the biggest and best-known names in the industry and, lately, he has won over a new and younger crowd of fans as the voice of Lawrence Fletcher, the father of Phineas and Ferb, in the Disney cartoon series of the same name.
+He is 75 and a half years of age and refuses to make eye contact with the Grim Reaper.